Is Reynisfjara Still Safe to Visit? Understanding the Recent Coastal Changes

 Reynisfjara Before and After: What Has Changed?

 Reynisfjara’s black sand beach is a long stretch of black sand on the South Coast of Iceland.
 This is one of Iceland’s most famous and photographed stops and for good reason.
 The basalt columns that stretch out to sea are visually stunning but no less dramatic is the long, pitch black beach that seems to go on for miles until it meets up with the stunning Dyrhólaey rock formations on the other end.
 And then there’s the wild and ferocious Atlantic Ocean.
 This beach is constantly being reshaped by the North Atlantic and its violent waves.
 Recent storms have accelerated natural erosion, changing parts of the shoreline, which is very visible close to the parking lot and basalt columns.
-Heavy eastern tides have been unusually persistent, resulting in this sudden breakage but the erosion may very well be temporary as tides turn and return the sand that’s been broken away.
-For now, locals agree that the landscape looks strikingly different.
+Heavy eastern tides have been unusually persistent, resulting in this sudden breakage but the erosion seems to be temporary as tides turn and return the sand that’s been broken away.
+As of March 2026, locals agree that the landscape is returning to what they are used to, although it did look strikingly different for a while.

 What changed: